-This Strategy builds upon our previous successes and will contribute to sustainability through maintaining high quality support and excellent service delivery, which will benefit service users and commissioners of our services.
-The Strategy provides a structure within which we can deliver our charitable objects, focussing our resources and energies on the activities, which will best serve the our community and the people we support, in ways that recognise and respond to the current challenges facing social care and service providers.
+This current Strategy continues to build upon our previous successes.
+It will contribute to our sustainability through maintaining high quality support and excellent service delivery, which benefits service users and commissioners of our services.
+The Strategy provides a structure within which we can deliver our charitable objects, focussing our resources and energies on the activities which will best serve our community and the people we support, in ways that recognise and respond to the current challenges facing social care and service providers.
 The Strategy prioritises:

-- The remodelling of services to ensure sustainability - Financial stability - Commitment to our mission, vision and charitable objects - The provision of high quality care and support - Effective working relationships with commissioners of our services - Building our 'brand' and raising awareness
+- The remodelling of services to ensure sustainability - Financial stability - Commitment to our mission, vision and charitable objects - The provision of high quality care and support

+- Effective working relationships with commissioners of our services - Building our 'brand' and raising awareness